sarahbachernegg/supabase-support-casebook/README.md

 I tested a 100,000-row table with an RLS-style ownership column.

 Before adding an index, Postgres used a sequential scan and filtered out 99,000 rows.
-After adding an index on `user_id`, Postgres used the index.
-The runtime was similar in this small test, which means actual measuring is better than assuming.
+After adding an index on user_id, Postgres used the index.
+The runtime was similar in this small test, which was actually an important result: measuring is better than assuming.

+This case is about the difference between a policy being correct and a policy being efficient as data grows.
+If an RLS policy depends on a column like user_id, that column is worth looking at when debugging slow queries.

 [Read case](cases/03-postgres-rls-performance.md)